Belkaar/ZeroNavBridge/README.md

 ## Usage
 Install the APK and open the app to set it up.
 After that it will work completely in the background.
+The APK can be found on the "Releases" area to the right in GitHub

+## Integration
+To use this bridge from another app, integrate appTest/src/main/java/team/burkart/zero/navbridge/Sender.kt.

+## Contributiom
+Contributions are welcome!
+Feel free to open issues or pull requests.

+## Known issues
+* The bike firmware does some funky rounding sometimes on the distance to destination
+* Sometimes the dash will stay on if you switch the ignition key to off and navigation instructions are displayed.
+Just cycle the ignition again.
+* The less distractions (2km) option does not alway work as sometimes the bike keeps displying old information.

 ## Privacy
 The app does not store any data besides the selected settings.
 It does not make any network requests.
 It does not access files on your phone.